RayHightower/rayhightower.github.octo-broken/source/_posts/2014-04-10-when-in-doubt-rake-clean.markdown

 comments: true
 categories: [ RubyMotion ]
 ---
-Earlier today, I upgraded from RubyMotion `v 2.24` to `v2.26`.
+Earlier today, I upgraded from RubyMotion `v 2.24` to `v 2.26`.
 Immediately after the upgrade, I attempted to run a RubyMotion app that I’m working on.
 The result?

 ```bash
 $ rake